-The Cambridgeshire and Peterborough Combined Authority ("the Authority") is responsible for ensuring that its business is conducted in accordance with the law and proper standards and that public money is safeguarded and properly accounted for and used economically, efficiently, and effectively.
-The Authority is also the accountable body for the Local Enterprise Partnership (known as the Business Board) and Greater South East Net Zero Hub.
+The Cambridgeshire and Peterborough Combined Authority ("the Authority") is responsible for ensuring that its business is conducted in accordance with the law and proper standards and that public money is safeguarded, properly accounted for and used economically, efficiently, and effectively.
+The Authority was throughout 2023/24 also the accountable body for the Local Enterprise Partnership (known as the Business Board) and Greater South East Net Zero Hub.